Five Different Approaches to Developing Characters

 Character questionnaires are very popular (you can find hundreds of examples online), and they’re often what new writers turn to when they’re trying to develop a character.

 I think they can be very useful, though only if they prompt you to think about things beyond essentially interchangeable facts and figures.
-(Holly Lisle’s ebook Create a Character Clinic is great for this.)
 After all, does it really matter if your main character has blue eyes or brown eyes?
-Is it important that their birthday is on the 18th March?
+Is it important that their birthday is on the18th March?

 Some details might well be significant – for instance, if you’re writing sci-fi and your character has blue eyes but absolutely everyone else on their planet has brown eyes, that could be a huge plot detail.
 If your character’s birthday is 25th December or 14th February, that might have shaped their life in some way.

-In general, though, the most interesting details are things like “what would your character lie about?” or “what are they most afraid of?”
+In general, though, you want to answer questions like “what would your character lie about?” or “what are they most afraid of?”

 Approach #4: Do a Character Interview